Palm Product Knowledge¶

 What prospects are asking about in sales conversations.

 The pattern: Excel is still the universal competitor — every prospect maintains parallel spreadsheet processes regardless of existing tooling.
 But the conversation is shifting.
 Prospects aren't asking "can you forecast?" — they're asking "can I trust it, can I stress-test it, and can my team use it?"
 Enterprise names are entering the pipeline (Mercedes-Benz, SSE, Morrisons, Anglian Water), all bringing multi-entity, multi-currency complexity.
 The PoC/sandbox motion is the deal accelerator: every advancing deal (Swiss Steel, Bio-Rad, Euroports, DAZN) is progressing through hands-on evaluation with their own data.
+The bridging prototype is now a deal-shaping artifact — Euroports' Matthias validated the v0 direction in a 2026-04-15 prototype review ("more than enough validation to keep going").

 Key themes explained: